A Quick Guide to Winter Boat Storage

 Lubricate the Moving Parts

-Your vessel has many moving parts, many of which you need to grease, so they stay lubricated while your boat is in storage.
-Start with the boat's steering system, in addition to control mechanisms.
-Apply moisture-displacing lubricant on other moving parts, including the latches, hinges, and linkages.
+Your vessel has many moving parts, many of which you need to grease so they stay lubricated while your boat is in storage.
+Start with the boat's steering system and control mechanisms.
+Apply moisture-displacing lubricant to other moving parts, including the latches, hinges, and linkages.

 Don't forget about the propeller.
 Detach it and inspect for any fishing line or seal damage.
 If satisfied with its condition, lubricate it and return it to its position.